1 Sing joyfully to the LORD, you righteous; it is fitting for the upright to praise him.

 20 We wait in hope for the LORD; he is our help and our shield.

 21 In him our hearts rejoice, for we trust in his holy name.

 22 May your unfailing love rest upon us, O LORD, even as we put our hope in you.

-Question: What does a man who fears God do when the nation he loves and is proud to be called am American turns away from God?
+Question: What does a man who fears God do when the nation he loves and belongs to turns away from God?
 In verse eight it states, “let all the earth fear God, let all the people of the world revere him”.
 As we look at the world today, we see a world that can be compared to Sodom and Gomorrah.
 Are we like Lot and look at this world as our home or are we like Abraham and look for a new heaven and a new earth?
 What does a man who fears God do?
 He waits in hope for the Lord.